MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 The locked view mode is often used together with MAM policy **com.microsoft.intune.mam.managedbrowser.NewTabPage.CustomURL** or MDM policy    **EdgeNewTabPageCustomURL**, which allow organizations to configure a specific web page that is automatically launched when Edge is opened.
 Users are restricted to this web page and cannot navigate to other websites, providing a controlled environment for specific tasks or content consumption.

 > [!NOTE]
-> By default, Users are not allowed to create new tabs in locked view mode.
-To allow tab creation, set the MDM policy EdgeLockedViewModeAllowedActions to **newtabs**
+> By default, users are not allowed to create new tabs in locked view mode.
+To allow tab creation, set the MDM policy **EdgeLockedViewModeAllowedActions** to **newtabs**.

 ### Switch network stack between Chromium and iOS
 By default, Microsoft Edge for both iOS and Android use the Chromium network stack for Microsoft Edge service communication, including sync services, auto search suggestions and sending feedback.
 Microsoft Edge for iOS also provides the iOS network stack as a configurable option for Microsoft Edge service communication.